nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Hiring manager <u> views the list of all interviewees (UC09) </u>
 2. Hiring manager requests to delete a specific interviewee
-3. InterviewHub deletes the interviewee
+3. InterviewHub deletes the specified interviewee

    Use case ends.